TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 Create a project called "any-emptyC" by selecting "Create New Project":

-Open "MyHelloWorld" by selecting "Open" green button, "Loading your Workspace" message will appear shortly in a new web browser tab and then Could9 Workspace will be initialized
+Open "any-emptyC" by selecting "Open" green button, "Loading your Workspace" message will appear shortly in a new web browser tab and then Could9 Workspace will be initialized

 #### __Cloud9 Workspace__ Console "bash - helix app cloud"